Quantifying the interplay of experimental constraints in analyses of parton distributions: Definitions and basic properties of the sensitivity

 One way to understand more intuitively the meaning of the $L_2$ sensitivity is to compare it to the more familiar LM scans, either the already discussed case of the LM scan on the high-$x$ gluon, $g(0.3,125\mbox{ GeV})$, in Fig.~\ref{fig:LMScan1D} or an analogous scan on $g(0.01,125\mbox{ GeV})$ as relevant for $gg\!\to\! \mathrm{Higgs}$ production, shown in Fig.~\ref{fig:LMScan2}.
 In a LM scan, the strength of the constraint provided by a data set determines the narrowness of its corresponding $\chi^2_E$ parabola.
 For example, in Fig.~\ref{fig:LMScan2}, the CMS experiment on jet production at 8 TeV (curve 11) imposes such a constraint, similar in magnitude to that provided by the HERA I+II data.
 The central gluon at this $x$ agrees with the value preferred by the CMS 8 TeV jet data, so there is no pull from these data.
 In contrast, the LM scan at $x=0.3$, in Fig.~\ref{fig:LMScan1D}, indicates that the CMS 8 TeV jet data prefers a gluon value of 0.33, larger than the best-fit value of 0.31.
 These features of the CMS 8 TeV jet data at $x=0.01$ and $x=0.3$ can be seen in the $L_2$ sensitivity plot of Fig.~\ref{fig:L2gluonCT18}, as explained below~\footnote{Note that sensitivities change very slowly with the scale $Q$, as illustrated in Section~\ref{sec:non-global}}.

 At either $x$ value, a number of experiments prefer somewhat different values of the gluon than at the best fit.
 We can quantify these pulls on the gluon by computing the change, $\Delta\chi^2_E$, for each experiment $E$ when the considered PDF increases by one standard deviation from the total $\chi^2_0$, which in the following comparisons was chosen to correspond to $\Delta \chi^2=10$.
-We note that $\Delta \chi^2_E$ was defined in and above Eq.~(\ref{SFL2finitedifference}) in the discussion of Sec.~\ref{sec:HessianMethod}--\ref{sec:SFL2OneDim}.
-The $L_2$ sensitivity $S_{f,L2}$ estimates this $\Delta \chi^2_E$ in the linear approximation for the whole range of $x$.
+We note that $\Delta \chi^2_E$ were defined above Eq.~(\ref{SFL2finitedifference}) in Sec.~\ref{sec:SFL2OneDim}.
+The $L_2$ sensitivity $S_{f,L2}$ estimates these $\Delta \chi^2_E$ in the linear approximation for the whole range of $x$.
 The magnitude of $S_{f,L2}$ depends on the correlation of the $\chi^2_E$ with a particular PDF, the constraining power of the data on that PDF, and the difference between the PDF preferred by that data set and the PDF determined by the full fit. {\bf A positive value of $S_{f,L2}$ indicates the preference for a lower value of the PDF at the specified $x$ and $Q$, and vice versa.}